 Quickstart: Create your first container in Azure Container Instances

-Azure Container Instances makes it easy to create and manage containers in Azure.
-In this quickstart, you create a container in Azure and expose it to the internet with a public IP address.
-This operation is completed by using the Azure portal.
-With just a few clicks, you will see this in your browser:
+Azure Container Instances makes it easy to create and manage Docker containers in Azure, without having to provision virtual machines or adopt a higher-level service.
+In this quickstart, you use the Azure portal to create a container in Azure and expose it to the internet with a fully qualified domain name (FQDN).
+After configuring a few settings, you'll see this in your browser:

 Create a container instance

-Select the Create a resource > Containers > Azure Container Instances (preview).
+Select the Create a resource > Containers > Container Instances.

 Enter the following values in the Container name, Container image, and Resource group text boxes.
-Leave the other values at their defaults, then click OK.
+Leave the other values at their defaults, then select OK.